Dangers

 *** Fun Fact: “Century” plants actually live for 25-40+ years before their stalks rise, they bloom, and then die.

-Wildlife- There are few risks associated Sedona wildlife and during wildlife encounters it is recommended to give the animals their space.
-Most accidents involving wildlife can be prevented by staying aware and respecting the animal and its environment by simply moving along and letting it be.
+Wildlife- During wildlife encounters it is recommended to give the animals their space.
+Most accidents involving wildlife can be prevented by respecting the animal and its environment and letting it be.
 Wildlife are more likely to be encountered shortly after sunrise.
 Avoid feeding, touching, or disturbing wildlife.

-Common encounters: Ants, Bees, Snakes, Scorpions, Deer, Javelina
+Common encounters: Ants, Bees, Snakes, Scorpions, Deer, Javelina, Coyote, Bobcat

 Rare encounters: Bobcat, Mountain Lion, Bear

-Other hikers and off trail recreationalists are always around and potentially one of the most common, yet over looked hazards.
-If starting a canyon early you will shocked by the buzz of tourists on your hike out.
-For the safety and wellness of all it is important to be considerate of other outdoorsman.
+Other hikers and off trail recreationalists are always around and potentially one of the most common, yet overlooked hazards.
+If starting a canyon early, you will be shocked by the buzz of tourists on your hike out.
+For the safety and wellness of all, it is important to be considerate of other outdoorsman.
 It is fair to assume that recreationalists share different codes of outdoor ethics.
 Other hikers and recreationalists may present additional risks such as rock fall from above, or accidents on the trail.
 It is our responsibility to set the example and be safe stewards of the area, and to be mindful of the safety of others nearby.

 Preventing Accidents-